 For many years I have run an OpenVPN server on my home router, which provides access to my home network remotely when I am away from home and a private tunnel to my cloud server through which most monitoring and all command-and-control (via SaltStack at the time of writing) take place.

-For complicated reasons, we are moving temporarially (probably - unless it turns out to be fantastically reliable) to getting our home internet over the 4G network rather than phone-line based broadband.
+For complicated reasons, we are moving temporarily (probably - unless it turns out to be fantastically reliable) to getting our home internet over the 4G network rather than phone-line based broadband.
 While 4G is substantially faster than the speeds we get over the wire, I have not used it “in anger” for a sustained continuous period (weeks or months).
 That aside, the biggest change is that we will no longer have a public IP address at our router - instead we get a 10.x.x.x address from the carrier which is then NATed out to the real internet.
 This precludes running any endpoints I can remotely connect to, such as OpenVPN (or SSH), on our router.
 Instead, I am moving the OpenVPN service to my cloud server and will be pushing traffic back to my router, which will become an OpenVPN client instead of the server.

 There are already some significant changes from my previous notes on setting up OpenVPN (they are 6 years old!), most notably: